iamkirankumaryadav/Library/Machine Learning/Machine Learning Models.md

 - Cluster data points with similar characteristics in one cluster.
 - We choose **K** number of clusters.
 - Select **K** random data points as `centroid`
-- Data points nearest to its corresponding `centroid` belongs to that **cluster**.
+- Data points nearest to its corresponding `centroid` belong to that **cluster**.
-- Again the `centroid` is calculated, the data points are updated based on new `centroid`
+- Again the `centroid` is calculated, and the data points are updated based on the new `centroid`
 - **Iterative** Process | Stops when there is no further classification.
 - Different starting points ( Random centroid selected ) Create different clusters.
-- **Elbow** Method : Sum of squared distance get smaller as the number of clusters increases.
+- **Elbow** Method: The sum of squared distance gets smaller as the number of clusters increases.
-- `Elbow` method helps to find **optimal** number of clusters.
+- The `Elbow` method helps to find the **optimal** number of clusters.

 <h3 name='hc'>2.
 Hierarchical Clustering</h3>

+ Groups data points into a `hierarchy` of clusters.

 A. Agglomerative
-- Bottom Up Approach
+- Bottom-Up Approach
-- **AGNES** ( **Ag**glomerative **Nes**ting )
+- `AGNES`: **Ag**glomerative **Nes**ting
-- Each Data Point is considered as an Individual Cluster
-- At each Iteration, Similar Clusters merge with other Clusters until One Single Cluster remains.
+- Starts with treating each data point as a part of its own individual cluster.
+- After each iteration, similar and closest clusters are merged with each other, until there is only one cluster remaining.

 B. Divisive
 - Top Down Approach
 - **DIANA** ( **Di**vise **Ana**lysis )
-- Dividing the Single Cluster into n Clusters
+- Starts with all the data points in a single cluster.
+- After each iteration, it splits the large clusters into two smaller clusters, until each cluster contains only one data point.

-### How we Calculate Similarity between the Clusters
+### How do we Calculate the similarity between the clusters?
-- **MIN** ( Distance between the Closest Points of Two Clusters )
+- `MIN`: Distance between the closest data points of two clusters.
-- **MAX** ( Distance between the Farthest Points of Two Clusters )
+- `MAX`: Distance between the farthest data points of two clusters.
-- Group **AVG** ( Average of Distance between Each Data Points of Two Clusters )
+- `AVG`: Average distance between each data point of two clusters.
-- Distance between **Centroids** ( Distance between the Centroid of Two Clusters )
+- `Centroids`: Distance between the centroid of two clusters.

 <h3 name="dbscan"> 3.
 Density Based Clustering </h3>

-- `DBSCAN` ( Density Based Spatial Clustering of Applications with **Noise** )
+- `DBSCAN` ( Density-Based Spatial Clustering of Applications with **Noise** )
 - Group similar data points together based on density.
-- High Density Region : Points are `close` to each other | High neighbours within the radius.
+- High Density Region: Points are `close` to each other | High neighbours within the radius.
-- Data points which are in `low density` regions are `outliers`.
+- Data points in `low density` regions are `outliers`.
-- Clustering methods explains better with visualization. e.g. Scatter Plot.
+- Clustering methods explain better with visualization. e.g. Scatter Plot.
 - Relationships between features can be represented via clustering.

 ### B. Dimensionality Reduction

 - A technique used to reduce the number of `features` or `variables` in a dataset while retaining the most important information.
-- Aim is to find the **important features | variables** that can be used by model for better predition.
+- The aim is to find the **important features | variables** that the model can use for better prediction.
-- Reducing **irrelevant features** that has no relation with the target feature.
+- Reducing **irrelevant features** that have no relation with the target feature.
-- There are some features that brings `Multicollinearity`
+- There are some features that bring `Multicollinearity`
 - **Feature Elimination** | **Feature Selection** or **Feature Extraction**
-- Save storage and time by improving performance of model.
+- Save storage and time by improving the performance of the model.
 - Due to less number of features it can be visualized in `2D` and `3D`.
-- Project data into lower dimension while preserving as much as useful variability ( 19/20 ) as possible.
+- Project data into lower dimensions while preserving as much useful variability ( 19/20 ) as possible.
-- e.g If we observe a `Scatter Plot` in multidimension it will be complicated for understanding.
+- e.g. If we observe a `Scatter Plot` in multi-dimension it will be complicated for understanding.
-- Consider only 1D then it is just a line and few Points in which some are close to line and some are bit far away from line.
+- Consider only 1D then it is just a line and a few points in which some are close to the line and some are a bit far away from the line.
 - Combine features or remove features to reduce dimensions.

 ### Techniques of Dimensionality Reduction